 Strategic Nuclear Command, forms part of India’s Nuclear Command Authority (NCA).
 India’s Strategic Nuclear Command was formally established in 2003.
 The joint services SNC is the custodian of all of India’s nuclear weapons, missiles and assets.
 It is also responsible for executing all aspects of India’s nuclear policy.
 The directives of the NCA are to be operationalised by the Strategic Forces Command under the control of a Commander-in-Chief of the rank of Air Marshal (or its equivalent) in charge of the management and administration of the tactical and strategic nuclear forces.
 (So as it is clear, Strategic Nuclear Command is the implementing agency of the nuclear decision.)

 The National Security Council (NSC) of India is the apex agency looking into the country’s political, economic, energy and strategic security concerns.
 (Please note that NSC has roles beyond nuclear deterrence.
 The chief executive is the National Security Adviser.
 Prior to the formation of the NSC, these activities were overseen by the Principal Secretary to the Prime Minister.)
 The three-tiered structure of the NSC comprises the Strategic Policy Group, the National Security Advisory Board and a Secretariat represented by the Joint Intelligence Committee (JIC).

 How does Nuclear Deterrence Work in India?

-Nuclear Triad is a term used to denote a nation which has capabilities of nuclear strike from land, air and water.
-India has tested its abilities in land, air and sea, but operational missiles are not there with regard to sea.
+Nuclear Triad is a term used to denote a nation that has the capabilities of a nuclear strike from land, air and water.
+India has tested its abilities in land, air and sea, but operational missiles are not there with regard to the sea.

-- From Land : Ballistic missiles with nuclear war-head in the Prithvi and Agni Series.
+- From Land: Ballistic missiles with a nuclear warhead in the Prithvi and Agni Series.